mulbagalamaq/mulbagalamaq/README.md

 # Life is so short, but DNA is so long.....

 **Hello!**
-I’m **Aymen** (pronounced *aye-men*), a Bioinformatics enthusiast and Data Science professional, merging genomics, computational biology, and machine learning to uncover the molecular stories behind biological data.
+I’m **Aymen** (pronounced *aye-men*), a Bioinformatics professional with experience in high-dimensional biological data analysis (single-cell RNA-seq, CRISPR-edited NGS), statistical ML modeling, and collaborative research.

+Skilled in developing reproducible pipelines (Nextflow, Snakemake), interactive tools/dashboards (R Shiny), and leveraging cloud platforms (AWS EC2) for scalable analyses.
+Currently learning to integrate multi-omics data and translate complex scientific problems into ML-driven insights.

 ---